 Day 3 – Book of Kells, The Wax Museum, Irish writers museum and Dublin Prison Museum

 The Book of Kells is a very important treasure to Irish culture and history.
 I was amazed to see the calligraphy and the pictures the monks did.
 The bad thing is that there are a lot of tourists 😀 and it is hard to spend some time around the book to admire.
+It is also forbidden to take pictures of it, so I have only pictures of reproducted pages in big scale.
 We also saw the old library of Trinity college, magical place.

 The Wax museum was great.
 I loved the Star Wars figures, but there is a lot more to the museum.
 The room with Irish writers is like going back in time to sit in a cafe and talk to them…There is a hall with musicians, politicians, science and discovery and super heroes and animation characters.
 There is a hall with Irish legends.
 And, of course, the horror hotel was a lot of fun:D But that is surely not for younger children, beware.